With the exception of , all of the commands on the serve to customize the Mail list.

 This command lets you tell Chrysanth Mail Manager how to sort the contents of the Mail list.
 Follow the example below to see how it works.

-Start by selecting Group By Box on the View Menu.
+Start by selecting on the .
 A horizontal box appears above the Mail list, with the hint "Drag a column header here to group by that column."
 Let's say that you would like Chrysanth Mail Manager to display your mail with all the junk emails together, all the normal emails together, all the emails from friends together, all the blacklisted emails together, and so on.
 Drag the header of the Status column into the box, and see what happens.

 Now your mail is sorted into groups, with the Status of the group indicated on a grey line above it.
 To the left of each Status name there is either a "+" sign or a "-" sign.
 If you click on a "+" the group is expanded to display the complete list of emails in it.
 If you click on a "-" the group is collapsed, and only the Status line is shown.